-Research from our How America Shops® report, Benchmarking the Future - Reality Check, shows while shoppers increasingly seek out small, niche brands, they remain heavily interested in national labels.
+Research from our How America Shops® reports, shows while shoppers increasingly seek out small, niche brands, they remain heavily interested in national labels.

 For example, while 57% of shoppers told us they trust small brands, 75% trust national names.
 Yet when it comes to how well brands serve as a form of self-expression – an increasingly important quality – size matters less: one-third of shoppers feel this way about small brands, and 36% about big ones.

 How Big Brands Are Handling the Shift to Smaller, Niche Brands

 Ankle-biter brands from Halo Top to the cosmetics line Peach & Lily are muscling onto retail shelves because they represent more than a commodity.
 To the shopper, they embody a lifestyle and a philosophy.
 Little wonder major manufacturers are buying them up.
 Campbell Soup owns Bolthouse Farms; Kellogg’s owns Kashi, which owns Bear Naked; and Hormel owns Applegate Farms.

 Retailers Are Exploring Replacing Physical Aisles With Unending Digital Ones

 In Gainesville, Florida, for example, Walgreens is testing a new store format that reduces stock-keeping units by at least 20% to simplify the experience.
 To compensate, Walgreens is investing more than $500 million in digital options that offer endless aisles of goods.
 This includes supply chain systems that help address “the last mile” delivery to customers.

 Other merchants, from Walmart to Macy’s, also have been rolling out digital alternatives in their quest to bring all things, big and small, to the shopper without sacrificing choice or balance.